ngraveio/Research/papers/nbcr-2024-001-unique-asset-id.md

 - `coin-identity` UR type defined in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md) contains the same mandatory UAI fields, i.e. the curve, the type and the subtypes.

-- `detailed-account` UR type defined in [[NBCR-2023-002]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-002-multi-layer-sync.md) contains the same optional UAI fields, i.e. the token ID and the derivation path.
+- `detailed-account` UR type defined in [[NBCR-2023-002]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-002-multi-layer-sync.md) contains the same optional UAI fields, i.e. the output descriptor function, the token ID and the derivation path.

+- `portfolio-coin` UR type defined in [[NBCR-2023-002]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-002-multi-layer-sync.md) contains the master fingerprint if specified.

 We provide an example how UR types and UAI format can be converted to each other: